Gnomeball/SwackQuote/README.md

 We do not recommend you set `embed` whenever you have a URL, as it may lead to duplication of the quote and visual clutter.
 Also, if it is a link to a video or audio, and it includes more than the listed quote, it should probably not be embedded, as the video/audio is not specifically a form of that quote.

 For quotes that span multiple lines, use `"""` at the beginning and end, on separate lines.
 The additional newlines introduced by this are ignored.
-If your quote contains `"`, you may wish to try using a `'raw string'`, which are also useful for quotes that contain inline code like `'print("hello, world")'`.
+If your quote contains `"`, you may wish to try using a `'raw string'`, which are also useful for quotes that contain inline code like `'``print("hello, world")``'`.
 If your quote contains both `"` and `'`, then a raw multi-line string can be used with `'''`, even on a single line (the TOML documentation recommends this approach).

 For quotes containing blocks of code, use `'''` for raw multi-line strings, and then use ` ``` ` to create a code block, remembering to close them both afterwards.
 These should open together on the same line and close together on the same line, in the proper order.

-All discord-accepted markdown should be rendered properly.
-Individual quotes must be less than 4000 bytes long (UTF-8).
+All Discord-accepted markdown should be rendered properly.
+Individual quotes must be less than 4000 bytes long (UTF-8, total across all fields).
 In practice, we recommend quotes be less than 1500 bytes (UTF-8), as with most character sets this would fill the screen on many mobile displays.
 Most of the time, they are much shorter anyway, just a couple sentences at most.
 When in doubt, keep it concise.
 You can always link a source for those who want to see/hear more.

-When adding quotes, please take care to update the trailing count comments, spaced out in groups of 5 quotes before a comment (so `#5` if followed by `#10` and so on).
+When adding quotes, please take care to update the trailing count comments, spaced out in groups of 5 quotes before a comment (so `#5` is followed by `#10` and so on).
 The one at the bottom should have the exact number of quotes, but if you round up to the nearest 5 then it's unlikely anyone will complain.

 ### Quotes with substitutions